 The level of our pretax earnings is subject to market risk due to changes in interest rates and the resulting impact on investment income and interest expense.
-In the past we have, and in the future we may enter into interest rate swap agreements depending on market conditions and other factors.
-Under the revolving credit agreements, at our option, we can borrow on either a competitive advance basis or a revolving credit basis.
-The revolving credit portion bears interest at either LIBOR plus a spread or the base rate plus a spread.
-The competitive advance portion of any borrowings will bear interest at market rates prevailing at the time of borrowing on either a fixed rate or a floating rate based on LIBOR, at our option.
-The revolving credit agreements provide for the transition from LIBOR and do not require amendment in connection with such transition.
-There were no borrowings outstanding under our credit agreements at December 31, 2023 or December 31, 2022.
+We have entered into interest-rate swap agreements with major financial institutions to convert our interest-rate exposure on some of our senior notes payable from fixed rates to variable rates, based on Secured Overnight Financing Rate (SOFR), to align interest costs more closely with floating interest rates received on our cash equivalents and investment securities Under the revolving credit agreements, at our option, we can borrow on either a competitive advance basis or a revolving credit basis.
+The revolving credit portion bears interest at either Term SOFR or the base rate plus a spread.
+The competitive advance portion of any borrowings will bear interest at market rates prevailing at the time of borrowing on either a fixed rate or a floating rate based on Term SOFR, at our option.
+There were no borrowings outstanding under our credit agreements at December 31, 2024 or December 31, 2023.

-Interest rate risk also represents a market risk factor affecting our consolidated financial position due to our significant investment portfolio, consisting primarily of fixed maturity securities of investment-grade quality with a weighted average S&P credit rating of AA- at December 31, 2023.
-Our net unrealized position increased \$0.4 billion from a net unrealized loss position of \$1.7 billion at December 31, 2022 to a net unrealized loss position of \$1.3 billion at December 31, 2023, we had gross unrealized losses of \$1.3 billion on our investment portfolio primarily due to an increase in market interest rates since the time the securities were purchased.
-We did not record any material credit allowances for debt securities that were in an unrealized loss position during 2023 and 2022.
+Interest rate risk also represents a market risk factor affecting our consolidated financial position due to our significant investment portfolio, consisting primarily of fixed maturity securities of investment-grade quality with a weighted average S&P credit rating of AA- at December 31, 2024.
+Our net unrealized loss position increased \$89 million from a net unrealized loss position of \$1.3 billion at December 31, 2023 to a net unrealized loss position of

+\$1.4 billion at December 31, 2024.
+At December 31, 2024, we had gross unrealized losses of \$1.4 billion on our investment portfolio primarily due to an increase in market interest rates since the time the securities were purchased.
+We did not record any material credit allowances for debt securities that were in an unrealized loss position during 2024 and 2023.
 While we believe that these impairments will be recovered and we currently do not have the intent to sell such securities, given the current market conditions and the significant judgments involved, there is a continuing risk that future declines in fair value may occur and material realized losses from sales or credit loss impairments may be recorded in future periods.

 Duration is the time-weighted average of the present value of the bond portfolio's cash flow.
 Duration is indicative of the relationship between changes in fair value and changes in interest rates, providing a general indication of the sensitivity of the fair values of our fixed maturity securities to changes in interest rates.
 However, actual fair values may differ significantly from estimates based on duration.
-The average duration of our investment portfolio, including cash and cash equivalents, was approximately 3.0 years as of December 31, 2023 and 3.2 years as of December 31, 2022.
-Based on the duration including cash equivalents, a 1% increase in interest rates would generally decrease the December 31, 2023 fair value of our securities by approximately \$656 million.
+The average duration of our investment portfolio, including cash and cash equivalents, was approximately 3.8 years as of December 31, 2024 and 3.0 years as of December 31, 2023.
+Based on the duration including cash equivalents, a 1% increase in interest rates would generally decrease the December 31, 2024 fair value of our securities by approximately \$783 million.